OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/historicalaccountlinking/README.md

 *   script/onUnlink-managedUser_systemLdapAccounts.js  Updates the relationship entry's properties representing the linked target object with a "unlinkDate" specifying the date the target was unlinked, and sets "active" to false indicating that the target is no longer linked.
-*   script/onUnlink-systemLdapAccounts_managedUser.js  Updates the relationship entry's properties representing the linked source object with a "unlinkDate" specifying the date the source was unlinked, and sets "active" to false indicating that the source is no longer linked.

 Setup OpenDJ
 ------------